-- 1. Extracting information, relating to any specific resource or service being used, by monitoring power consumption - 2.
-Extracting information, relating to any specific resource or service being used, by carrying out timing analysis on cryptographic functions - 3.
-Extracting information, relating to any specific resource or service being used, by using mechanical, electrical or optical means - The Strength of Function claimed for the Unobservability security function is high.
+- Extract information relating to any specific resource or service being used by:Monitoring power consumption. - 2.
+Extract information relating to any specific resource or service being used by: Carrying out timing analysis on Crypto Functions. - 3.
+Extract information relating to any specific resource or service being used by:Using mechanical, electrical or optical means. - The Strength of Function claimed for the Unobservability security function is high.